 - Optimizes the final or ensemble of algorithms for the best results.

-- Works alongside a computer scientist, perhaps, or an MLOps engineer.
+- Works alongside a computer scientist or an MLOps engineer.

-- Deploys and predicting with your final model in the company ecosystem.
+- Deploys and predicts with your final model in the company ecosystem.

 - Summarizes improvements.